 If you want to follow your heart rate and progression during the workouts I recommend getting a fitness tracker.
 I think the Fitbit Charge 3 is the best fitness tracker for seniors.

 Best medicine ball for seniors

 It is a heavy-duty medicine ball that can be used for lifting, throwing as well as slamming.
-Slamming is an advanced form of medicine ball exercise which quite literally involves slamming the ball to the ground or the wall.
+Slamming is an advanced form of medicine ball exercise that quite literally involves slamming the ball to the ground or the wall.

 This means the ball is extremely durable and designed so that it won’t bounce and roll around.
 Kinda a like a mix between a bag and a ball.
 This gives a nice extra challenge to the throwing it around.

-It features an easy grip textured rubber surface and comes in various sizes from 8 lbs to 50 lbs, so you will definitely find a suitable size for your individual needs.
+It features an easy-grip textured rubber surface and comes in various sizes from 8 lbs to 50 lbs, so you will definitely find a suitable size for your individual needs.

 See you next time!